 22 July 2003: Oleg Luzhny sold to Wolverhampton W. Luzhny played 110 league games for Arsenal and was part of the team that won the 2001/2 double

 22 July 2003: SC Ritzing drew with Arsenal to make it one defeat, two draws and

 no wins in pre-season games.
 Matters picked up later and Arsenal won four of

-the nine pre-season games before embarking on the Unbeaten season.
+the nine pre-season games all told before embarking on the Unbeaten season.

 22 July 2013: Arsenal played Nagoya Grampus, the club Arsène Wenger managed

 before Arsenal.
 Arsenal won 3-1 with goals from Giroud, Ryo and Walcott.